-- i. weaknesses in the system of processing accounting vouchers: - · accounting vouchers not available or missing - · no supporting documents attached to accounting vouchers - invoices received not stamped "DATE RECEIVED" - supporting documents where payments have been made not stamped "PAID" - no initials to indicate who prepared, checked and approved the accounting vouchers - accounting vouchers undated - particular of transactions such as cheque number, nature of accounting entries not properly filled in the accounting vouchers prepared - accounting vouchers not serially numbered - the person who makes the claim is also the person who approves the claim (e.g. the ED) - ii. weaknesses in the system of processing clients' deposits: - no official receipt (OR) issued/missing ORs - inconsistency in the issuance of ORs/ORs not issued upon the receipt of the clients' deposits - ORs undated - clients' deposits updated into the back office system late - ORs not issued in chronological order iii. weaknesses in the system of processing clients' withdrawals:
+- i. weaknesses in the system of processing accounting vouchers: - accounting vouchers not available or missing - no supporting documents attached to accounting vouchers - invoices received not stamped "DATE RECEIVED" - supporting documents where payments have been made not stamped "PAID" - no initials to indicate who prepared, checked and approved the accounting vouchers - accounting vouchers outdated - particular of transactions such as cheque number, nature of accounting entries not properly filled in the accounting vouchers prepared - accounting vouchers not serially numbered - the person who makes the claim is also the person who approves the claim (e.g. the ED)

+ii. weaknesses in the system of processing clients' deposits: